-The European Union has a strong commitment to protect the ozone layer and has put in place legislation that is among the strictest and most advanced in the world.
+EU legislation to protect the ozone layer is among the strictest and most advanced in the world.
 Europe has not only implemented what has been agreed under the Montreal Protocol on protecting the ozone layer but has often phased out dangerous substances faster than required.

 The ozone layer in the upper atmosphere protects humans and other organisms against ultraviolet (UV) radiation from the sun.
 In the 1970s scientists discovered that certain man-made chemicals deplete the ozone layer, leading to an increased level of UV radiation reaching the Earth.

 Overexposure to UV radiation carries a number of serious health risks for humans.
 It causes not only sunburn but also greater incidences of skin cancer and eye cataracts.

 There are also serious impacts on biodiversity.
 For example, increased UV radiation reduces the levels of plankton in the oceans and subsequently diminishes fish stocks.
 It can also have adverse effects on plant growth, thus reducing agricultural productivity.
 A direct negative economic impact is the reduced lifespan of certain materials like plastics.